• Home

 Equally important, the new digital system keeps track of the number of people who use a bathroom and particular stall, and alerts a janitor to clean it when it has reached what is described in corporate-speak as a “specific passenger usage threshold”.
 In other words, time to clean it and restock the toilet paper.

-According to an Airport Council International (ACI) Airport Service Quality (ASQ) Survey, overcrowded and inefficient airport bathrooms were one of the top complaints by LAX passengers in 2017.
+According to an Airport Council International (ACI) Airport Service Quality (ASQ) Survey, overcrowded and inefficient airport bathrooms are one of the top complaints by LAX passengers.

 Tooshlights works in conjunction with the Infax SmartRestroom system, to light up your wait.